Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What are Blueberries?

 What we call blueberries are flowering shrubs that are native to North America.
-There are similar flowering shrubs that are native to Europe, but their berries are slightly different and called bilberries.
-Blueberry shrubs are also related to cranberries and huckleberries.
+There are similar flowering shrubs that are native to Europe, but their berries are slightly different and called bilberries (Vaccinium myrtillus).
+Blueberry shrubs are also related to cranberries (V. macrocarpon) and huckleberries (V. membranaceum).
 There are four types of blueberries that are commonly grown.

-These shrubs are the original shrubs known to the indigenous peoples of North America.
+These shrubs (V. angustifolium) are the original shrubs known to the indigenous peoples of North America.
 They are prostrate bushes and have small berries.
 Their flavor is more intense than highbush blueberries.
-The berries are the ones found in canned blueberries and jams.
+These are the berries found in canned blueberries and jams.
 They are hardy from zone 3 to zone 7.

-This is a hybrid between the highbush and lowbush blueberries.
+This is a hybrid (V. corymbosum x V. angustifolium) between the highbush and lowbush blueberries.
 The shrubs are about 3 feet tall and have the larger fruit of the highbush cultivars with the cold tolerance of the lowbush shrubs.
 They are hardy from zone 3 to zone 7.

 How to Plant Blueberries